eosfor/eosfor.github.io/_posts/2018-01-30-another-visio-search-problem.md

 if ($adapter.Fill($ds)) { $ds.Tables[0] }
 {{ page.endps }}

-And i got an answer, which means that files have been properly indexed and they exists in the Search Database.
+And I got an answer, which means that files have been properly indexed and they exists in the Search Database.

 ![msganalizerquery2](/images/posts/msganalyzerquery2.png)

-Luckily, i payed attention to the locale code in the query.
+Luckily, I payed attention to the locale code in the query.
 And decided to look at the language of the stencil, and it appeared to be in Portugese!

 ![portugesestencil](/images/posts/portugesestencil.png)